-The flexdeburr tool is designed to provide reliable service for long periods of operation.
+The deburring tool is designed to provide reliable service for long periods of operation.
 The assembly includes some user serviceable parts.
 The user is encouraged to return the unit to ATI for service.
-Section 6.1-Troubleshooting is provided to assist the user when they choose to service the unit in the field.
+The following table is provided to assist the user when they choose to service the unit in the field.

 For all service, the air supply (before the solenoid valves) should be disconnected.
 Drain any trapped air pressure in the lines.
-The air supply should be "locked out" to prevent accidental operation of the turbine motor spindle.
+The air supply should be 'locked out' to prevent accidental operation of the turbine motor spindle.
 During maintenance operations, refer to Section 6.2-Service Procedures for maintenance instructions.
 Service and repair parts are identified in this section and Section 7-Serviceable Parts.